Effective Dispute Resolution With Commercial Litigation Lawyers In Morristown And Hasbrouck Heights

 Insurance Brokers And Professional Negligence

 In New Jersey, insurance brokers owe clients a professional duty of care.
-An insurance broker is liable for professional negligence if the broker (1) neglects to procure the insurance (2) if the policy is void (3) if the policy is materially deficient or (4) the policy does not provide the coverage he undertook to supply.
+An insurance broker is liable for professional negligence if the broker (1) neglects to procure the insurance, (2) if the policy is void, (3) if the policy is deficient, or (4) the policy does not provide proper coverage.
 Just as important, a broker is liable for professional negligence if he fails to warn the client at once that coverage could not be obtained.